India's push for COVID vaccine patent waiver hits EU roadblock | DW | 17.05.2021

 Against this backdrop, the Indian government and vaccine makers have been puling out all the stops to increase production capacity to meet the enormous demand.

-Shahid Jameel, a renowned virologist, blamed the Indian government for not anticipating such a crisis.
+Shahid Jameel, a renowned virologist, blamed the government for not anticipating such a crisis.

 "One of those — the AstraZeneca shot — has so far catered to 90% of India's vaccine needs.
 It's poor planning, and not intellectual property, that is the issue," he said.